gabibdods/GitPush/README.md

 ### Batch Scripting Can Be Powerful

-- With delayed variable expansion and conditional logic, even complex workflows can be automated entirely in `.bat` scripts.
+- With delayed variable expansion and conditional logic, even complex workflows can be automated entirely in `.bat` scripts

 ### Git Remote Handling Varies

-- It’s critical to detect remotes dynamically to avoid pushing to non-existent remotes or causing push failures.
+- It’s critical to detect remotes dynamically to avoid pushing to non-existent remotes or causing push failures

 ---

 ## Future Enhancements

-- Add support for `git pull` prior to pushing to minimize conflicts.
+- Add support for `git pull` prior to pushing to minimize conflicts
-- Integrate logging to track commit history and timestamps per repository.
+- Integrate logging to track commit history and timestamps per repository
-- Refactor to PowerShell for greater flexibility, cross-platform support, and GUI prompt support.
+- Refactor to PowerShell for greater flexibility, cross-platform support, and GUI prompt support